• Choose Medicine

 Propafenone can slow down the removal of other medications from your body, which may affect how they work.
 Examples of affected drugs include digoxin, fezolinetant, imipramine, metoprolol, propranolol, warfarin, among others.

 If you miss a dose, take it as soon as you remember.
-If it is near the time of the next dose, skip the missed dose.
-Take your next dose at the regular time.
+If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
 Do not double the dose to catch up.

 Store at room temperature away from light and moisture.
 Do not store in the bathroom.
 Keep all medications away from children and pets.